ThePrimeagen/i-fixed/git/README.md

 No more git blame or git praise.
 I want `git who`, once I know who wrote it, then I'll decide if I'm gonna praise or blame.

+Branches have to all be named, with the original, author and date
+    - This isn't funny, need a joke

 ## Categorizing Tweets

 Don't Teach In College (3)